Methodology and Acknowledgements

 Note that this system differs significantly from the methodology the EPA uses to determine violations of both the ozone and the 24-hour PM2.5 standards.
 The EPA determines whether a county violates the standard based on the fourth maximum daily 8-hour ozone reading each year averaged over three years.
 Multiple days of unhealthy air beyond the highest four in each year are not considered.
 By contrast, the system used in this report recognizes when a community's air quality repeatedly results in unhealthy air throughout the three years.
 Consequently, some counties will receive grades of "F" in this report, showing repeated instances of unhealthy air, while still meeting the EPA’s 2015 ozone standard.
 The American Lung Association’s position is that the evidence shows that the 2015 ozone standard, although stronger than the 2008 standard, still fails to adequately protect public health.

-The Lung Association calculates the population at risk from these pollutants based on the population from the entire county where the monitor is located and the largest metropolitan area that contains that county.
+The Lung Association calculates the county population at risk from these pollutants based on the population from the entire county where the monitor is located.
+The Lung Association then calculates the metropolitan population at risk based upon the largest metropolitan area that contains that county.
 Not only do people from that county or metropolitan area circulate within the county and the metropolitan area, the air pollution circulates to that monitor through the county and metropolitan area.

 Year-Round Particle Pollution (Annual PM2.5)